 - What is your message?

 - What is your goal?

 As you answer these questions, you should start to get ideas about how to get more personal training clients from this niche.

 The last step in developing your clientele based on niche marketing is to keep score.
 Maintain records of time and money spent on various marketing initiatives, and keep track of how many leads and clients you get, and the value of each.
 Over time, this will guide future initiatives.

-I know from keeping track of my initiatives, my social networks are responsible for 36 percent of Custom Strength‘s revenue; my efforts to market to health professionals are responsible for 32 percent; clients referrals make up 28 percent; events like health fairs make up are 3 percent; and giveaways like donating training for fundraising auctions are responsible for 1 percent.
-These numbers paint a very clear picture of where I should and should not focus future resources.
+From keeping track of my initiatives, I know my social networks are responsible for 36 percent of Custom Strength‘s revenue; my efforts to market to health professionals are responsible for 32 percent; clients’ referrals make up 28 percent; events like health fairs bring in 3 percent; and the final 1 percent comes from giveaways, like donating training for charity auctions.
+These numbers tell me where I should and shouldn’t invest future marketing resources.